aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 # Welcome to the carbon data lake AWS Cloud Development Kit (CDK) application

-This carbon data lake is a solution guidance with sample code that deploys an arrangement of AWS Services to enable carbon accounting applications.
+The carbon data lake guidance with sample code implements a foundational data lake (and ingestion and processing framework) using the AWS Cloud Development Kit (AWS CDK).
+The deployed asset provides the base infrastructure for customers and partners to build their carbon accounting use cases.

+__Note: This solution by itself will not make a customer compliant with any end to end carbon accounting solution.
+It provides the foundational infrastructure from which additional complementary solutions can be integrated.__

 The carbon data lake reduces the undifferentiated heavy lifting of ingesting, standardizing, transforming, and calculating greenhouse gas emission data in carbon dioxide equivalent (CO2eq).
 Customers can use this guidance with sample code to advance their starting point for building decarbonization reporting, forecasting, and analytics solutions and/or products.
 The carbon data lake includes a purpose-built data pipeline, data quality module, data lineage module, emissions calculator microservice, business intelligence services, prebuilt forecasting machine learning notebook and compute service, GraphQL API, and sample web application.

 Customer emissions data (such as databases, historians, existing data lakes, internal/external APIs, Images, CSVs, JSON, IoT/sensor data, and third party applications including CRMs, ERPs, MES, and more) can be mapped to the standard CSV format to support centralization and processing of customer carbon data.
 Carbon data is ingested through the carbon data lake landing zone, and can be ingested from any service within or connected to the AWS cloud.
 This calculator can be deployed with a sample emissions factor model or can be modified or augmented with additional bring your own standards lookup tables and calculator logic.